 Minnesota Spoon and Stable (Minneapolis) Seasonal Midwestern cooking with polished service and a modern downtown dining-room feel.

-Missouri Pappy's Smokehouse (St. Louis) Memphis-style ribs, smoked meats, and a consistent barbecue stop that travelers plan around.
+Missouri Pappy's Smokehouse (St. Louis) Memphis-style ribs, smoked meats, and a dependable barbecue stop travelers plan around.

 Nebraska Block 16 (Omaha) A local fast-casual favorite for burgers, fries, and creative comfort food built around Nebraska beef.

-North Dakota Mezzaluna (Grand Forks) Upscale bistro-style plates and a downtown setting that works well for a date-night or dinner stop.
+North Dakota Mezzaluna (Grand Forks) Upscale bistro-style plates and a downtown setting that works well for date night or dinner on the road.

 South Dakota Morrie's Steakhouse (Sioux Falls) A classic steakhouse choice for well-cut beef, sturdy sides, and a traditional dining room.